Autumn Records

-Autumn Records was a 1960s San Francisco-based pop record label.
+Autumn Records was an American 1960s San Francisco–based pop record label.
 Among the notable acts on its roster was The Beau Brummels, a band who released a pair of top 20 singles, "Laugh, Laugh" and "Just a Little".

 Also on the Autumn Records roster was The Great Society, a short-lived Haight-Ashbury group that recorded the first version of "Somebody to Love" on Autumn's short-lived North Beach label, which became a 1967 hit for Jefferson Airplane.